jomisica/optimum-gravatar-cache/README.md

 These are for now the strengths.

+The plugin is able to use the WordPress gravatars as well as the BuddyPress plugin gravatars.

 ## Installation
 Currently the plugin is not found in wordpress repositories.
 In order to install it you can use one of the following method or another that meets your needs.